 Production and duplication of doctoral- and licentiate thesis along with appendices takes place through the agency of the University and within its resources.
 The school in which the doctoral student has carried out his/her doctoral education covers the printing costs as well as other possible production costs relating to the thesis.
 A minimum of 100 copies of the thesis must be printed.
 The University does not pay for duplication other than by means of the cheapest form of production or in a greater size or number than that which is stated in the Guidelines for the production and distribution of doctoral- and licentiate theses.

-The Research and Education Board establishes the distribution list.
+The Committee for Doctoral Education establishes the distribution list.
 What copies have to be sent, and to where, is pre-printed on forms which are mentioned below.
 If you want copies to be distributed to additional departments, this must be indicated on the form's back, and the form must be submitted together with the application for the public defence of doctoral thesis or the licentiate seminar.